2,245 total views, 6 views today

 There are two distinct aspects of anxiety.
 One aspect emanates towards trait anxiety.
 Trait anxiety relates to innate characteristics that humans are born with.
 For example, having a tendency to throw up before important competition.
-A second form of anxiety is related to the state, which is situation-specific.
+The second form of anxiety is related to the state, which is situation-specific.
 For example, a performer may feel anxious when free-throwing in basketball.
 Related to these aspects there are also two types that are identified as somatic anxiety and cognitive anxiety.
-People can suffer with both types of types or predominantly from one over the other.
+People can suffer from both types of types or predominantly from one over the other.

 Common symptoms of somatic anxiety include experiencing butterflies, sweating, heavy breathing or an elevated heart rate.
 Common symptoms of cognitive anxiety include negative thoughts, feelings of apprehension or nervousness.
 Dealing with anxiety-related symptoms could be difficult because what works for one person may not work with another.
 Therefore, practitioners need to be flexible in their approach and utilise a range of different strategies.

 To help people overcome, or at least limit somatic symptoms, a range of strategies can be put forward.
-Through experience people could develop their own individual strategies.
+Through experience, people could develop their own individual strategies.
 However, novices should be guided and supported.

-- Relaxation training.
 This training involves teaching people a range of routines to help support the body to relax.
 The purpose of relaxation training is to enable performers to feel relaxed in both mind and body.
 Feeling relaxed can help in focusing effectively on performance aspects.
 There are two forms of relaxation that people could conduct.
 One form relates to practices beyond the training pitch and competition settings.
 This form of relaxation can relate to listening to music or participating in yoga classes.
 The other form of relaxation can involve changing room environment before the competition.

-- Deep breathing.
 Deep breathing is a strategy that needs to be practised over time for it to become effective.
 Therefore, people need to start focusing on their own breathing and also focus on different parts of the body.
 A simple but effective deep breathing simply involves inhaling through the nose and exhaling out the mouth.

-- Goal setting.
 This is a simple but useful technique.
 Goal setting allows people to attain purposeful direction and focus on tasks in hand.
 Practitioners must set process-related goals and not merely outcome goals.
 Goal setting must be a mechanism through which people develop a process in order to achieve set targets.

-- Positive self-talk.
 People should practise positive self-talk on a regular basis.
 Positive self-talk supports the cognition within our own minds.
 A positive mind will be more balanced and provides a better chance of success.
 Thus, positive self-talk is about channelling your brain and directing that thinking to support performance.